goerlang/node/README.md

 #### [0.2.0](https://github.com/halturin/ergonode/releases/tag/0.2.0) - 2019-02-23 ####
 - Now we make versioning releases
 - Improve node creation.
 Now you can specify the listening port range.
-See 'Usage' for details
+See 'Usage' for the details
 - Add embedded EPMD.
-Trying to start internal epmd service on starting ergonode.
+During the node initialization (ergonode.Create) its trying to start internal epmd service and listen port you have spicified in arguments (or default value: 4369).

 ## Usage ##